ward208k/CS207_Project/README.md

 * 4 x 1/4" NPT speed controller
 * 16 x 1/4" Hose to screw adapter
 * 1 x Air compresser and a air compresser to 1/4" tube adapter (varies based on your compresser)
-* 8 x Darlington resistors (anything that can go over 10A and 12V)
+* 1 x 8 Channel relay (5v signal, and up to 12v 10A in/out)

 # Build Instructions
 ==================